Galal-Abdelaziz/PFDA-project/README.md

 ***

+## Analysis Objectives:

+This project aims to analyze the Divvy trip data to gain insights into city-wide biking trends.
+The following objectives will be addressed by answering the provided questions:

+1. Determine the total number of Divvy trips that occurred.
+2. Identify the number of bikes utilized.
+3. Determine which bikes were most frequently used for trips.
+4. Calculate the average trip duration based on user types (e.g., customers and subscribers).
+5. Identify the most popular start stations from which Divvy trips were initiated.
+6. Identify the most popular end stations where Divvy trips concluded.
+7. Analyze and identify the most popular routes taken by Divvy Bikes users.
+8. Examine how Divvy Bikes usage is divided between customers and subscribers.
+9. Determine whether Divvy Bikes are used more by female or male users.
+10. Analyze the age distribution of Divvy Bikes users.
+11. Identify the peak times during which Divvy Bikes are most frequently used.
+12. Analyze Divvy Bikes usage patterns by day of the week.
+13. Analyze the number of riders per month by quarter for the year 2019.

+By addressing these questions, we aim to gain comprehensive insights into the utilization patterns and preferences of Divvy Bikes users, which can provide valuable information for optimizing and enhancing the bike-sharing system's services and infrastructure.

+***

 The **Divvy Trips Q1 2019 Dataset** provides detailed information about **365,069 trips** recorded between January and March 2019.
 It captures key aspects of Chicago’s bike-sharing program, including trip details, user demographics, and station usage.

 ### Key Features: